rencewang/personal-arial/src/content/posts/2019-06-01-commencement-address.md

 type: post
 defaultExpanded: true
 description: "So don't become discouraged when the suffocating reality comes crashing down.
 Sometimes dreams are broken to make space for new ones."
+seoDescription: 'Commencement Address: At the 2019 graduation for Troy High School (Fullerton, California), I share some lessons that I learned through academics and integration to the United States as am immigrant.'
 ---

 Ladies and gentlemen, teachers, administrators, Class of 2019: <br><br>